 To see an up-to-date summary of sales tax by province and territory, click here.

-Prior to July 1, 2010, your BC PST tax filing deadlines and due dates were determined as follows.
+Prior to July 1, 2010, your BC PST tax filing deadlines and due dates were determined as shown in the chart below.
 BC reverted back to this structure effective April 1, 2013 ...
 EXCEPT the due dates now tie to the GST/HST due dates.

-You can find more information on B.C.'s transition back to PST by clicking on the PST News button on the site navigation bar.
+You can find more information on B.C.'s transition back to PST by clicking on the PST News link found in The Current News button on the site navigation bar.

 |Annual Taxes Remitted||Assigned Reporting Period||Optional Reporting Period*||OLD PST Filing Deadline||NEW PST Filing Deadline||PST Payment Deadline|